utkuozbulak/pytorch-cnn-visualizations/README.md

 </table>

 ## Hierarchical Gradient Visualization
-**Element-wise gradient-weighted class activation mapping**: LayerCAM [16] is a simple modification of Grad-CAM [3], which can generate reliable class activation maps from different layers.
-For this example I used a pre-trained **VGG16**.
+LayerCAM [16] is a simple modification of Grad-CAM [3], which can generate reliable class activation maps from different layers.
+For the examples provided below, a pre-trained **VGG16** was used.

 <table border=0 width="50px" >
 	<tbody>